purton-tech/barricade/README.md

   <img src="./docs/images/psql-output-users.png" width="100%" />
 </p>

-This is ow your user table looks after a user registration.
+This is how your user table looks after a user registration.